TeamWisp/TeamWisp.github.io/_common/production_roles.markdown

 ## Team Lead

-The responsibilities of the team lead are but not limited to:

-* Creating a safe working environment.
-* Keeping a clear vision for the project.
+* Responsible of the quality, coherency and functionality of the product.
+* Responsible of attending the y3 production roundtables.
+Furthermore, facilitates communication and is responsible for the team.

 ## Programming